Godzilla

 books have conquered many genres, from picture books

-(Who’s Afraid of Godzilla?), humor
+Afraid of Godzilla?), humor (Godzilla

-(Godzilla Discovers America), YA fiction
+Discovers America), YA fiction (Godzilla

-(Godzilla 2000), non-fiction informational
+2000), non-fiction informational (Japan's

-(Japan’s Favorite Mon-Star), and
+Favorite Mon-Star), and even memoir (Godzilla

-least one collection of academic essays (In
+of academic essays (In Godzilla's Footsteps).

-expected to find Godzilla inhabit, however, was
+One genre I never expected to find Godzilla inhabit,

-the “gross-out true stories collection”
+however, was the “gross-out true stories collection”

 genre—and, lo and behold, I was right.
 In